steedos/contract/README.md

-# Steedos Contracts Management App / 合同管理系统
+# Steedos Contracts Management App
 Contracts management app written in nodejs, powered by Steedos and Salesforce Lightning Design System

 # How to install & run?